Farzaneh-Nasrabadii/job-application-tracker/README.md

 JWT_EXPIRATION=86400000
 ```

-For security reasons, sensitive credentials should not be committed to the repository.
+For security reasons, sensitive credentials should never be committed to the repository.

 ## 🧪 Running Tests

-Run the test suite with:
+Run the complete test suite with:

 ```bash
 mvn test
 ```

-The test environment uses **H2** to avoid requiring a separate PostgreSQL database.
+The test environment uses an **H2 in-memory database**, so a separate PostgreSQL instance is not required for running tests.

 ## 🐳 Running with Docker Compose

-The recommended local development setup uses Docker Compose:
+The application can also be built and started together with its supporting services:

 ```bash
 docker compose up --build